saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

 We extend our sincere gratitude to the developers and vibrant communities behind the following open-source projects.
 This work would not have been possible without their foundational contributions:

 * **PennyLane:** The cornerstone quantum machine learning library that empowers the development and simulation of quantum circuits for variational algorithms.
-* **Yfinance:** For its invaluable service in providing accessible and reliable historical financial market data, enabling robust analysis.
+* **Vanguard:** For its invaluable service in providing accessible and reliable historical financial market data, enabling robust analysis.
 * **NumPy:** The indispensable library for numerical computing in Python, offering powerful array objects and mathematical functions.
 * **Pandas:** For its unparalleled data structures (`DataFrame`) and high-performance data analysis tools, crucial for handling and manipulating financial time series.
 * **Matplotlib:** The versatile plotting library that facilitates the creation of high-quality static, animated, and interactive visualizations to interpret complex results.